 Occasionally, there may be multiple showers if different close friends or family members want to celebrate the bride.
 This often happens if the bride's family isn't local and they want to get together in another region.
 "When multiple people want to host they can break it up into two showers," says Gottsman.
-"But be careful not to have too many showers or at least change up the guest list so people don't have to attend several."
+"But, be careful not to have too many showers or at least change up the guest list so people don't have to attend several."
 If you're invited to multiple showers for the same couple, don't feel like you need to bring a new gift to each one.
 One gift to one of the showers is all that is necessary.

 A shower gift is a separate gift from a wedding present.
-The wedding gift is typically something bigger and a bit more expensive than the shower gift.
-If you are wanting to instead get a single, bigger gift for both occasions together, Gottsman suggests that you still bring something small like a bottle of wine and a card.
+The wedding gift is typically something bigger and a bit more expensive than what you would give for the shower.
+If you want to get a single, bigger gift for both occasions together, Gottsman suggests that you still bring something small like a bottle of wine and a card to the shower.
 "Showing up to the shower without a gift will feel somewhat awkward," she says.
 "Explain to the bride in advance that you are doing one big gift if that is your choice."